 Well, That’s a Wrap

-Strawberries are a safe and healthy dog treat as long as given in moderation and as an occasional treat.
+Strawberries are a safe and healthy dog treat as long as they are given in moderation and as an occasional treat.
 Strawberries can benefit your dog’s health in various ways, such as antioxidants, fibre, and vitamin C. They can also help whiten your dog’s teeth and freshen their breath.

 However, always wash the strawberries thoroughly and remove the stems and leaves.
 It would help if you cut them into small pieces or mash them up, especially for small dogs.
 You should avoid giving your dog canned strawberries or strawberries in syrup, as they contain added sugar and preservatives.
 You should also monitor your dog’s reaction after giving them strawberries and stop if you notice any signs of allergy or digestive upset.